 Senior home health care generally means to provide a wide range of health related services in the homes of seniors which may include: skilled nursing care, physical therapy, primary health care, occupational therapy, speech therapy, home health aides, etc.

 BrightStar Care offers a full range of care, from general peer-level companionship to highly skilled nursing care.
-RNs (Registered Nurses) LPNs (Licensed Practical Nurses), who are qualified to administer medications and perform advanced medical procedures provide around-the-clock geriatric care for the elderly in the home along with wound care, hospice assistance, palliative care and more.
+RNs (Registered Nurses) LPNs (Licensed Practical Nurses), who are qualified to administer medications and perform advanced medical procedures provide around-the-clock geriatric care for the elderly in the home along with wound care, palliative care and more.
 Many senior home care providers are equipped to provide such services.
 Senior care services for home health include:

 Seniors coping with a medical condition like any of the ones listed below may even need skilled care, which can also be provided at home.